-Or this about path which is so challenging that there is not hope to even try?
+Or is this about a path which is so challenging that there is no hope to even try?

 Which is it?

-I know that have tended at times to bounce between both extremes.
+I know that I have tended at times to bounce between both extremes.

 On one hand, the want is the easy way: please, just tell me what to do!

 On the other hand, I can excel in making everything so hard that I feel I never get anywhere.

 Fortunately an alternative point of view is available.